 Requirement text: “Control information posted or processed on publicly accessible information systems.”

 How to pass?
-If you use cloud storage like Dropbox, OneDrive, and Google Drive, make sure that sharing is not enabled and your account has a good password.
+If you use cloud storage like Dropbox, OneDrive, and Google Drive, make sure that anonymous access (no password required) is not enabled and your account has a good password.
 Tell your employees not to share their cloud documents with anyone outside of the contract.
 Have a procedure and an assigned person who has to review content before it is posted on your websites.
 Don’t post sensitive information onto public websites or public media.

 How to fail?
 This requirement seems so easy, yet it is the cause of many recent headaches for the DoD.
 When you set up a cloud storage location, simply share it with “everyone” or use a blank password.
 Now everyone on the internet can view and download your files.
 You don’t have a procedure for reviewing content before it is posted to your website.